Learn more about Alyssa Reynoso-Morris, Author and Speaker.

 She is also a mother and community organizer.
 During the day she works with community members, non-profit organizations, and government officials to make the world a better place.

 Then she puts her writer’s hat on to craft heartfelt stories about home, family, food, and the fun places she has been.
-She is the author of Plátanos Are Love, The Bronx Is My Home, and Gloriana Presente: A First Day of School Book.
+She is the author of Plátanos Are Love & Los plátanos son amor (a NCTE Charlotte Huck Recommended Read); The Bronx Is My Home; Gloriana Presente: A First Day of School Book & Gloriana Presente: De la República Dominicana al Bronx; Bold, Brilliant and Latine; and Pieces of Home.

-Alyssa was born and raised in The Bronx, New York, and currently lives in Philadelphia, PA with her partner and daughter.
+Alyssa was born and raised in The Bronx, New York, and currently lives in Philadelphia, PA with her family.

 Alyssa served her community as the Chief of Staff for her local State Representative.
-Together they worked to bring funds to the district, pass legislation, and organize events to ensure constituents’ needs are met.
+Together they worked to bring funds to the district, pass legislation, and organize events to ensure the needs of constituents were met.

 Prior to this, Alyssa interned for Parvati Swayamrojgaar, a microfinance organization working to break the poverty cycle in the slums of India, taught English at an orphanage in Tanzania, and facilitated the establishment of the Women’s Witness Protection Program for the International Criminal Tribunal for Rwanda.